 Well, you learn the ropes bit by bit.

-Let’s get started with the general rules of the game.
+Let’s get started with the general poker rules of any game.

 Poker is a game that relies on intelligence and strategy-making.
-While there are multiple variants of the game, there are some fixed rules that are common to all of them.
-In most cases, we need between two and ten people for one game of poker.
+While there are multiple variants of the game, some fixed rules are common to all of them.
+In most cases, we need between two and ten people for one round of poker.
 However, this does vary from variant to variant.
 For instance, Pot Limit Omaha has a limit of ten people per table, while Open Face Chinese allows a maximum of four players at a time.

 No matter which variant you want to play, you need to have a thorough understanding of the layout of the game, and what its objective is.

 There are 13 ranks of cards.
 In descending order, we start from ace, king, queen, and go down to 4, 3, and 2.
 There are 4 suits, as is normal in card games.
-The main goal in a game of poker is to use these cards and form the best possible hand- which is the highest-ranking sequence.
+The main goal in a poker game is to use these cards and form the best possible hand- the highest-ranking sequence.
 This sequence consists of 5 cards.
-Now, you can make your hand either by strategizing to ensure that you have the highest-ranking sequence by the final round of the game, or by bluffing your way to victory and forcing other players to fold.
+Now, you can make your hand either by strategizing to ensure that you have the highest-ranking sequence by the game’s final round, or by bluffing your way to victory and forcing other players to fold.

-All of this might seem a little overwhelming at first, but you’re going to get the gist of it in no time.
+All of this might seem a little overwhelming at first, but you’ll get the gist of it in no time.

-An understanding of different hand rankings is necessary in order to become a good poker player.
+An understanding of different hand rankings as part of poker rules and guidelines is necessary in order to become a good poker player.
 Try to memorize this terminology too.
 The hand rankings are:

 In a royal flush, you have the five highest cards of the deck-Ace, King, Queen, Jack, and Ten.